mfine-git/git_repository/README.md

-#The name of the Repositorie "git_project"
+#The name of the repository "git_repository"
+End